Automan: DVD release

 On October 1, 2012, Fabulous Films released the complete series on DVD in the UK.
 This was the first DVD release of the series anywhere in the world.

 On August 18, 2015, the show was released on DVD in Australia as a four disc set through Madman Entertainment.

 On November 10, 2015, Shout!
 Factory released the complete series on DVD in Region 1 for the very first time.
 The 4-disc set featured all 13 episodes of the series as well as bonus features.

 Merchandise

-Automan received a slew of merchandise released, mostly in the UK.
+Automan merchandise was released, mostly in the UK.
 An action figure, Halloween costume, toy Autocar, Commodore 64 video game and novelization of the pilot episode are among some of the many releases.
-In the US, the Ja-Ru company released a number of toys based on the show designed to be sold in supermarkets.
-Such items included toy print sets, money sets, binoculars, etc.
+In the US, the Ja-Ru company released a number of toys based on the show, designed to be sold in supermarkets.
+Such items included toy print sets, money sets, and binoculars.